jguerra21/readme-generator/README.md

 node index.js
 ```

-the user will be prompted with a serious of prompts about themselves and the project like their GitHub username, which will be used to make a call to the GitHub API to retrieve their email and profile image.
+The user will be prompted with a serious of prompts about themselves and the project like their GitHub username, which will be used to make a call to the GitHub API to retrieve their email and profile image.
 They will then be prompted with questions about their project.

 The README will be populated with the following: